-Year e Year ended December 31,
+Year ei nded December · 31,

-2017 2016 (i) 2015 (i)
+Human Capital and Benefits 2017 2016 (i) 2015 (i)

 Human Capital and Benefits 39% 40% 15%

 Corporate Risk and Broking 33% 32% 61%

 Investment, Risk and Reinsurance 19% 20% 24%

 Benefits Delivery and Administration 9% 8% %

 (i) Beginning in 2017, we made certain changes that affect our segment results.
 These changes, which are detailed in the Current Report on Form 8-K filed with the SEC on April 7, 2017, include the realignment of certain businesses within our segments, as well as changes to certain allocation methodologies to better reflect the ongoing nature of our businesses.
 The prior period comparatives reflected in the tables above have been retrospectively adjusted to reflect our current segment presentation.
-See Note 4 to the Consolidated Financial Statements for a further discussion of these changes.
+See Note 4 - Segment Information within Item 8 in this Annual Report on Form 10-K for a further discussion of these changes.
 The recast figures do not include pro forma segment revenues from Legacy Towers Watson for 2015.
 For 2015 pro forma segment information, see our Form 8-K filed with the SEC on July 14, 2016.